jundalisay/sp/content/en/research/spinoza/politics/chapter-08e.md

 Thereafter the vote should be taken in the usual way.

-[33] The entire senate should not meet everyday, but, like all councils of considerable size, should assemble at certain fixed times '8
+<sup>33</sup> The entire senate should not meet everyday, but, like all councils of considerable size, should assemble at certain fixed times '8

 However, since in the meantime state business has to be dealt with, a certa in number of senators need to be chosen to act on behalf of the senate when it is not sitting.

 Their duties should be to summon the senate when there is need, to carry out its decisions on public business, to read letters addressed to the senate and the supreme council, and, finally, to discuss what matters are to be brought before the senate.

 But in order that all these things and the organisation of the council as a whole may be more easily grasped, I shall give a more detailed account of the en tire matter.

-[34] The senators, who, as we have sa id, must be appointed for a year, should be divided into four or six sections.49 The first of these should preside over the senate for the first two or three months.
+<sup>34</sup> The senators must be appointed for a year.

+They would be divided into four or six sections.49

+The first of these should preside over the senate for the first two or three months.
 When this time has expired, the second section should take the place of the first, and so on , each section taking first position in its turn at regular intervals, so that the section taking first position in the first period takes last position in the second period.

 Furthermore, for each section there should be appointed a president, together with a vice president to take his